 New York City is Benefiting from the Healthcare Business Landscape

 The business of health has changed a lot over the last decade.
-It just so happens New York is well-positioned to benefit, while improving quality of care for everybody.
+It just so happens New York is well-positioned to benefit while improving the quality of care for everybody.
 Today’s large health systems are consolidating while expanding small, acquired offices and off-campus services.

 Two Big New York Names Spent More Than $1 Billion in 2014-2015